matkolisiak/migrationtool/README.md

 5. After a while you should be navigate back to page: Environments

-6. The list of connected environments should be actualized and connection with cloned organization should be added (testenvironment-clone)
+6. The list of connected environments should be actualized and connection with cloned organization should be added

 7. Check if cloned organization was created correctly